 Any design studio worth its salt will value your portfolio, your attitude, and your ideas above your appearance.
 If that’s your style anyway, knock yourself out – but if not, be yourself and you just might blaze a trail of your own.

 Nobody likes an over-inflated ego – particularly from a student.
 And yet, it’s an all-too-common sight.
 Sure, you’ve landed your dream placement and are on track for a first-class degree: great, good for you.

 Don’t start strutting the halls and crowing your accomplishments from the rooftops.
 And don’t ever think you’re above the tasks you’re given.
 Your potential studio mates will soon go cold if you think you’re God’s gift.

 You don’t have to be a brown-noser during placements or your first real design job.
-But – as our article on How to transform a design internship into a job says – it does pay to be humble, to soak up the experience around you, and to go above and beyond whatever is asked of you.
+But – as our article on how to transform a design internship into a job (opens in new tab) points out – it does pay to be humble, to soak up the experience around you, and to go above and beyond whatever is asked of you.